-The process followed to conduct a survey should be as much as possible well defined in order to ensure that such a study can be objective and repeatable.
+The process followed to conduct a document and tool analysis study should be as much as possible well defined in order to ensure that such a study can be objective and repeatable.
 For each category of sources, we followed a different process to collect them.

 Books.
-We started by the Amazon website4 and used the search form to find UML related books.
+We started by the Amazon website and used the search form to find UML related books.
 We selected the "Computers & Technology" category in the books section.
 Then, we experimented with several different search criteria using different combinations of strings.
 Finally, the one that retrieved the highest number of useful items was the simple string "UML 2".
-Starting from this long list of books ordered by relevance5 we filtered out books not satisfying the inclusion criteria explained above.
-Then, we tried to recover them using the facilities provided by our library.
+Starting from this long list of books ordered by relevance (2.726 books on July 20, 2013) we filtered out books not satisfying the inclusion criteria explained above.
+Then, we tried to recover them using the electronic facilities provided by our library.
 Finally, we collected and analysed 30 books.
-Note that, 18 of them are in the top 24 books ranked ordering the list by relevance by Amazon.
-The list of the selected books is shown in Figure 1.
-More in detail, we have selected two kinds
+Note that, 18 of them are in the top 24 books ordering the Amazon list by relevance.
+The list of the selected books is shown in Fig. 1.
+More in detail, we have selected two kinds of books.
+UML guides